Book worm, like me? Looking for new book recommendations?

 So I’m excited to share some of my favourites with you!
 Here are a few I highly recommend…

-My favourites in narrative form (one long story, as in A Happier Hour):
+My favourite books about sobriety, in narrative form (one long story, as in A Happier Hour):

 Dry: A Memoir by Augusten Burroughs

 I love Augusten’s writing style full stop, and even more so that this book explores both addiction and sobriety and the myriad of human emotions and epiphanies that we experience as a result:

 “You see, even though back when I was drinking I thought nothing bad ever happened to me, something did.
 Time passed.
 A lot of time passed.
 In bars, at parties with people I didn’t care for.
 It was always the drink.
 It wasn’t about love or reading the Sunday paper in bed.
 Or housebreaking a puppy.
 Or anything that people call ‘life.’
 It was about drinking.
 So actually, something bad, very bad, did happen to me.
 I wasted my life.
 And now, what little I have left, I want.”

 This author’s writing style is so unusual, I wasn’t sure what to make of it at first, only to discover that it perfectly suited the genre.
 A fascinating and frightening tumble of fragments and memories that left me breathless and wanting so much more for her.